Romanitho/Winget-Install/README.md

 - Put this command line as Install Cmd (Must call 64 bits powershell in order to work):
 `"%systemroot%\sysnative\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -ExecutionPolicy Bypass -File winget-install.ps1 -AppIDs Notepad++.Notepad++`

+> You can also use **WingetIntunePackager** tool to package apps from a GUI: https://github.com/Romanitho/WingetIntunePackager

 ### Use Winget native parameters
 You can add custom parameter in your `AppIDs` argument.
 Don't forget to escape the quote:
 `powershell.exe -Executionpolicy Bypass -File winget-install.ps1 -AppIDs "Citrix.Workspace --override \"/silent /noreboot /includeSSON /forceinstall\""`